-Where there is a concern about a member of staff, the referral will be made to the local authority designated officer, or team of officers (LADO) within one working day.
+Where there is a concern about a member of staff, the referral will be made to initially to the Headmistress and to the local authority designated officer, or team of officers (LADO) within one working day.
 Other agencies may be contacted, such as the child protection unit of the police (CPU) or the NSPCC, in accordance with the procedures published by Milton Keynes Safeguarding Board.
 If a crime has been committed, the matter will be reported to the police and, in cases of serious harm, the police will be informed from the outset.